-How to Talk to Robots
+How to Make Your Resume Talk to Robots (ATS Systems)

-Prepare Your Resume for Applicant Scanning Systems
+Prepare Your Resume and Cover Letters for Applicant Tracking Systems

 In the 1984 movie Terminator, audiences fell in love with Sarah Connor, a timid-waitress-turned-savior-of-humanity forced into life of fighting the robots who are fated to take over the planet and try to extinguish the human race.
 While in real life, the human race is arguably safe for the time being, robots are beginning to affect our fate -- 75 percent of resumes are rejected before being viewed by human eyes.
 Before it reaches the hands of a living, breathing person, it may need to pass muster with a computerized approach known as an applicant tracking system.

 An applicant tracking system (ATS) is a type of software used by recruiters and employers to collect, scan, and rank job applications.
 Originally created for large corporations accustomed to fielding several thousand inbound job applications, ATS have become nearly ubiquitous among companies of various sizes.
 Presently, 95 percent of Fortune 500 companies report using ATS software to streamline their recruitment process.

 An ATS is essentially an electronic gatekeeper that parses resume content into categories and then scans it for specific keywords to determine if the application should be passed along to hiring decision makers.
 In short, the ATS eliminates unqualified applicants to free up time for the recruiter or hiring manager to devote time to evaluating the candidates who are most closely matched for the position.
 In other words, the ATS is apt to toss the least-qualified candidates, rather than identify the applicants who are the best fit.